-Below is a step-by-step guide for adding a single repo via SSH.
-If you're interested in importing more than one repo, check out Bulk importing repos via SSH.
+This is a step-by-step guide for adding a single repo via SSH.
+Learn more about bulk importing repos via SSH.

 Adding a single repo

-Step 2: Select the Add Integration button in the top right hand corner of you integrations screen.
+- Click Add Integration in the top right corner of the integrations page.

-Step 4: Click on the SSH tab, input your SSH clone URL then click Get Keypair.
+- Click the SSH tab and input your SSH clone URL.

-Step 6: Add the SSH key to you Git host.
-Please add the SSH key at a user or organization level, as opposed to the repo level.
-This will allow the key to be shared with other repos added via bulk SSH in the future.
+- Add the SSH key to your Git host.
+Go to your git host settings and add the SSH key at a user or organization level, not the repo level.
+This allows you to share the key with other repos added via bulk SSH.

 Here are a few reasons why a repo might fail to import: